Aliases for NCF2 Gene

 GeneCards Summary for NCF2 Gene

 NCF2 (Neutrophil Cytosolic Factor 2) is a Protein Coding gene.
-Diseases associated with NCF2 include chronic granulomatous disease due to deficiency of ncf-2 and chronic granulomatous disease.
-Among its related pathways are Disease and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include protein C-terminus binding and Rac GTPase binding.
+Diseases associated with NCF2 include Granulomatous Disease, Chronic, Autosomal Recessive, 2 and Chronic Granulomatous Disease.
+Among its related pathways are Blood-Brain Barrier and Immune Cell Transmigration: VCAM-1/CD106 Signaling Pathways and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include protein C-terminus binding and Rac GTPase binding.
 An important paralog of this gene is NOXA1.

 NCF2, NCF1, and a membrane bound cytochrome b558 are required for activation of the latent NADPH oxidase (necessary for superoxide production).